acefile 0.6 API Documentation

 Close the archive and all open files.
 No other methods may be called after having called AceArchive.close(), but calling AceArchive.close() multiple times is permitted.

-dumpheaders(file=<_io.TextIOWrapper name='<stdout>' mode='w' encoding='UTF-8'>)
+dumpheaders(file=<_io.TextIOWrapper name='<stdout>' mode='w' encoding='utf-8'>)

 Dump all ACE file format headers in this archive and all its volumes to file.